vincode-io/Zavala/Localization-Principles.md

 - For labels that are static and have no associated action: `label.text.string-summary`.
 - For button labels or items that have have an action associated: `button.text.string-summary`.
 - For help text that differs from the the label or the action: `help.text.string-summary`.
+- For App Intents: titles, descriptions, summaries, and parameters follow a format of `intent.title.x`, `intent.description.x`, etc.